Enrollments Currently Closed

 Case Study Assessments and Treatment Prescriptions

-The next Live Workshop (Part two) date is to be confirmed in April.
+The next Live Workshop (Part two) date is to be confirmed.
 All participants MUST have completed the online component (Part One) prior to the Workshop.

 Course Content Delivery

 Course Content Delivery: A blended delivery of course content includes online learning modules for delivery of lectures, slides and reference materials and a hands-on practical workshop component.